 Don’t Ruin Your Wooden Dresser!
 10 Crucial Moving and Storage Tips

-Dont ruin your wooden dresser 10 crucial moving and storage tips
+Don’t ruin your wooden dresser!
+10 crucial moving and storage tips

 A wooden dresser is more than just furniture.
 It represents craftsmanship and helps keep a bedroom organized.
 These timeless pieces often get passed down through generations, holding both functional and sentimental value.
 However, wooden furniture needs special care when stored.
-Without proper measures, a dresser can warp, crack, grow mold, attract pests, or deteriorate.
-These problems can significantly affect its beauty and value.
-Whether you’re storing it briefly during a move or for several years, it’s important to protect it and keep it in great shape.

 Understanding Your Wooden Dresser

 Wood is a natural material that absorbs and releases moisture depending on its environment.
 High humidity causes wood to swell, which can make drawers stick or lead to mold.
 Low humidity can lead to shrinkage, cracks, and loose joints.
 Quick changes between these conditions can be especially harmful since they put stress on the wood fibres.
-Pests like termites or woodworms can also cause serious damage.
-Dust can also be an issue over time, as it can scratch the finish if the dresser is moved.
-Sunlight or harsh lighting can fade or discolour the wood.

 The 10 Best Ways to Store a Wooden Dresser